padraic-padraic/AnxietyFlask/README.md

 Because I'm new to Flask and wanted to mess around.
 Specifically, I wanted to practice with SQLAlchemy.
 This is also the largest little website project I've worked on by myself.

 ## How?
+Anxiety Flask is written in Python 2.7.
+Outside of python packages, you'll need sqlite and redis installed.

-Once you've set up the database URI and entered your mailgun details, you can mess around by simply doing
+Once you've set the database URI and entered your mailgun details, you can mess around by simply doing
 ```
    pip install -r requirements.txt
    celery -A AnxietyFlask.tasks worker -B
    python AnxietyFlask/runserver.py
 ```
 And it will be available on localhost:5000.

-There's also an install script coming that'll do some of the legwork for you.